bench¶

 # Run benchmarks

-OT_CWD=demo bench run demo/bench/features.yaml
+bench run demo/bench/compare.yaml

 # Or use justfile

-just demo::bench # TUI picker for demo benchmarks
+just demo::bench --tui # interactive TUI picker

 Benchmark Files¶